Mitigation Bypass and Bounty for Defense Terms

 - You are either an individual researcher participating in your own individual capacity, or you work for an organization that permits you to participate.
 You are responsible for reviewing your employer’s rules for participating in this program.

-- Upon validation, you will be contacted to provide the necessary paperwork to keep our legal team at bay.
+- After your submission has been validated, you will be contacted to provide the necessary paperwork to process your payment.

 Bounties will be paid out at Microsoft’s discretion.
 Microsoft retains sole discretion in determining which submissions are qualified.
 There are no restrictions on the number of qualified submissions an individual submitter can provide and be paid for.